MTjody/ssr-playground/posts/testing.md

 ## How

-**Examples of abstraction layers** You can use abstraction layers in your codebase which allows for easy mocking in tests.
+**Abstraction layers** can be used in your codebase which allows for easy mocking in tests.
 In a REST API application, this can be achieved by dividing the app into:

 - a route controller which handles routing and parsing the request, and responsible for web exceptions.
 Here you could e.g. test your requests, and verify which service methods are invoked.
 - a service which handles the business logic, with responsibility for application exceptions.
 You'd typically test your business logic here.
 A lot of unit tests and integration tests could be written for this layer.